acebuddyteam/gargula/README.md

 # (´･･`) Gargula

-Gargula provides you information for the Git status, Git branch and more
+Gargula display information for Git status, Git branch and more color to the terminal

-<h2>Gargula includes only the important data, simple and clean:</h2>
+<h2>Gargula includes only the important data for the ps1:</h2>

 - Current directory